scipy-conference/scipy_proceedings/papers/brian_mcfee/brian_mcfee.rst

 Most audio analysis methods operate not at the native sampling rate of the signal, but over small `frames` of the signal which are spaced by a `hop length` (in samples).
-Librosa uses default frame and hop lengths of 2048 and 512 samples, respectively.
+The default frame and hop lengths are set to 2048 and 512 samples, respectively.
 At the default sampling rate of 22050 Hz, this corresponds to overlapping frames of approximately 93ms spaced by 23ms.
 Frames are centered by default, so frame index ``t`` corresponds to the half-open time interval::